Moment of Silence Event Announcement

 Within moments coming in contact with his allergen Joseph was having trouble breathing.
 He was placed on his asthma treatment before receiving his autoinjector at on site of breathing trouble.
 He was past those few moments, that the autoinjector could have saved his life.
 He was then given a second autoinjector.
 Since he was not responding to the first.
 It is then and within those few moments and incorrect steps the lesson.
 Just do it.
 Do not debate, if you know you have been in contact with an allergen please just use your ONLY life saving medicine.
 PLEASE…..

 He was rushed by car to the hospital, just a few minutes away.
-Too long with his airways closed (click here and read), he went into cardiac arrest.
+Too long without oxygen he went into cardiac arrest.
 ALWAYS CALL 911 they can help with treatment before arriving at the hospital, please.
 Always call 911.
 It is then and within those steps the second lesson.

 The miracle workers I call them, the doctors and nurses they revived him enough to place him on life support, but it had already been late without oxygen.
 His brain started to shut down.
 We spent the next few days watching and praying with thousands of you as his cells shutting and miracle medicines attempting to take replace those parts of the brain failing.
 With thanks to family and friends, we had beyond doctors coming in from all over, specialists.
 They sat with us in group settings, to explain the state each day.